Namaskar-1F64F/ggpvault-audit/report.md

 Given the power of the elevated roles, the setting of new node operators or changing the owner must be done with caution.

-### Other Misc
+## Other Misc

-The Solidity version ^0.8.20 used in the vault is potentially too new to be trusted.
-Consider deploying with 0.8.18.
+The Solidity version ^0.8.20 used in the vault is potentially too new to be fully trusted.

+Test coverage is complete.

+Code is well documented with NatSpec and the documentation site.

 ## Conclusion

-The only findings were of medium and informational severity.
-The medium severity finding was a potential vulnerability in the upgradeable contract.
+The only findings were of low and informational severity.
+The low severity findings were a potential griefing in the implementation contract and un-bound variable setting.
 The informational severity finding was a shadowed variable.
 The contract has been reviewed and tested thoroughly, and the findings have been addressed.
 There are additional risks to consider, such as the GGP price fluctuations, the upgradability of the contracts, and the centralization risk.

 I believe the answer to the questions I set out to answer are yes.
 The contract adheres to the ERC-4626 standard, the security features work as intended, and the changes to the OpenZeppelin contracts are secure.